fifth-postulate/parser-combinators/workshop/guide/src/prelimenaries/parser.md

 > What is a parser?

-In this workshop a parser is "function" that takes as input a `string` that describes some structure, and returns representation of that structure in memory.
+In this workshop a parser is a "function" that takes as input a `string` that describes some structure, and returns a representation of that structure in memory.

 For example, say that we are handed the string `"37"`.
 If we are told that the string contains a description of an integer, we might wan to use a parser to turn that description into an actual integer.
 I.e. the integer `37`.